Skip to main content

 The liver serves as the primary site for the biotransformation of most drugs, including many oral hormone therapies.
 This process is largely orchestrated by the cytochrome P450 (CYP) enzyme system, a superfamily of monooxygenases responsible for Phase I metabolism.
 Fasting induces significant changes in hepatic metabolism, which can, in turn, alter the activity and expression of various CYP isoforms.

-Research indicates that the effects of fasting on CYP are not uniform; they are enzyme-specific and can vary depending on the duration and type of fasting.
+Research indicates that the effects of fasting on CYP enzyme activity are not uniform; they are enzyme-specific and can vary depending on the duration and type of fasting.
 For instance, some studies in animal models suggest that intermittent fasting can upregulate certain CYP enzymes, such as CYP3A11 (the mouse ortholog of human CYP3A4), while downregulating others like CYP1A2.
-In humans, short-term fasting has been shown to increase the clearance of drugs metabolized by CYP1A2 and CYP2D6, while decreasing the clearance of those metabolized by CYP2C9.

 The clinical implications of these shifts are significant.
-If an is primarily metabolized by a CYP enzyme whose activity is reduced during fasting, the drug’s systemic exposure could increase, potentially leading to higher circulating levels than intended.
+If an oral hormone therapy is primarily metabolized by a CYP enzyme whose activity is reduced during fasting, the drug’s systemic exposure could increase, potentially leading to higher circulating levels than intended.
 Conversely, if the metabolizing enzyme’s activity is enhanced, the drug’s exposure might decrease, leading to suboptimal therapeutic concentrations.
 This variability underscores the need for careful consideration when prescribing oral hormone therapies to individuals practicing fasting.

 Fasting can alter liver enzyme activity, potentially changing how oral hormones are processed and their levels in the body.